emacdona/onlispBookClub/projects/blog/_posts/2024-06-25-spring-cacheable.markdown

 host: "`host`{:.language-java .highlight}"
 ---

-# W.I.P.[^work-in-progress]: Spring Declarative Caching
+# Spring Declarative Caching

 ## Why this blog post?

-I had occasion at work recently to consider using Spring's {{page.cacheable}} annotation.
+Recently at work, I had occasion to consider using Spring's {{page.cacheable}} annotation.
 I searched the web for some hints on how to use it, but wasn't satisfied with any of the results.
 Even my favorite source[^baeldung] of bite-size Java code samples had examples that I felt were [too](https://www.baeldung.com/spring-cache-tutorial#2-cacheevict) [simple](https://www.baeldung.com/spring-cache-tutorial#3-cacheput).